apple/swift-async-algorithms/Guides/CombineLatest.md

 ### Naming

 Since the inherent behavior of `combineLatest(_:...)` combines the latest values from multiple streams into a tuple the naming is intended to be quite literal.
-There are precident terms of art in other frameworks and libraries (listed in the comparison section).
+There are precedent terms of art in other frameworks and libraries (listed in the comparison section).
 Other naming takes the form of "withLatestFrom".
 This was disregarded since the "with" prefix is often most associated with the passing of a closure and some sort of contextual concept; `withUnsafePointer` or `withUnsafeContinuation` are prime examples.

 ### Comparison with other libraries

 Combine latest often appears in libraries developed for processing events over time since the event ordering of a concept of "latest" only occurs when asynchrony is involved.

-**ReactiveX** ReactiveX has an [API definition of CombineLatest](https://reactivex.io/documentation/operators/combinelatest.html) as a top level function for combinining Observables.
+**ReactiveX** ReactiveX has an [API definition of CombineLatest](https://reactivex.io/documentation/operators/combinelatest.html) as a top level function for combining Observables.

 **Combine** Combine has an [API definition of combineLatest](https://developer.apple.com/documentation/combine/publisher/combinelatest(_:)/) has an operator style method for combining Publishers.